Skip to main content

 Flushing / Corona

-The wide-open pathways and smooth surfaces of Flushing Meadows Corona Park make it one of the most beginner-friendly spots in Queens.
-There's room to spread out, minimal obstacles, and a relaxed atmosphere that helps new skaters focus on the basics without feeling rushed.
-Leon uses the park's gentle terrain for balance drills, pushing practice, and early turning skills—building a solid foundation before moving to more technical spots.
+Wide-open pathways and smooth surfaces make this one of the most beginner-friendly spots in Queens.
+There's room to spread out and a relaxed atmosphere that helps new skaters focus on the basics.

 What to Expect